sourmash-bio/sourmash/doc/classifying-signatures.md

 see if a query genome is present in one or more metagenomes, a common question to ask is the reverse: **what genomes are in my metagenome?**

-We have implemented two algorithms in sourmash to do this.
+We have implemented two approaches in sourmash to do this.

-One algorithm uses taxonomic information from e.g. GenBank to classify individual k-mers, and then infers taxonomic distributions of metagenome contents from the presence of these individual k-mers.
-(This is the approach pioneered by [Kraken](https://ccb.jhu.edu/software/kraken/) and many other tools.)
+One approach uses taxonomic information from e.g. GenBank to classify individual k-mers, and then infers taxonomic distributions of metagenome contents from the presence of these individual k-mers.
+(This is the approach pioneered by [Kraken](https://ccb.jhu.edu/software/kraken/) and used by many other tools.)
 `sourmash lca` can be used to classify individual genome bins with `classify`, or summarize metagenome taxonomy with `summarize`.
-The [sourmash lca tutorial](http://sourmash.readthedocs.io/en/latest/tutorials-lca.html) shows how to use the `lca classify` and `summarize` commands, and also provides guidance on building your own database.
+The [sourmash lca tutorial](http://sourmash.readthedocs.io/en/latest/tutorials-lca.html) shows how to use the `lca classify` and `lca summarize` commands, and also provides guidance on building your own database.

 The other approach, `gather`, breaks a metagenome down into individual